NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 T.B.A.

+## Basic Operation of the Server

+During development, it may be convenient to simply run the server from the command line.
+Basic instructions for running the server are provided in the [server README file](./server/README.md) obtained from API code generation.
+These instructions provide for both for server execution from the command line and within a Docker container (see below).
+With respect to command line execution, note the need to change the directory into the `kgea/server` before directly starting the `openapi_server` as a Python module.

 # Production Deployment

-The KGE Archive can be run as a standalone application but for production deployments, the KGE Archive system is typically run within a **Docker** container when the application is run on a Linux server or virtual machine.
-Some preparation is required.
+Although the KGE Archive can be run as a standalone application from a terminal, for production deployments, the KGE Archive system could typically be run within a **Docker** container.
+Some additional preparation is required.

 ## Installation of Docker